 For my last bit of culinary blasphemy, I prefer using Asian eggplants such as Japanese or Chinese ones in ratatouille because they have less seeds and tend to be less bitter.
 They also make nice little rondelles because of their narrow diameter.

 If for some odd reason you find yourself with leftovers, try poaching an egg in the ratatouille the next morning for breakfast.
 I promise you won't be disappointed.

-- 2 medium red bell peppers (120 grams), cored, seeded and sliced
+- 120 grams red bell peppers (2 medium peppers, cored, seeded and sliced)

-- 6 medium tomatoes (700 grams), cored and cut into 8 pieces
+- 700 grams tomatoes (6 medium tomatoes, cored and cut into 8 pieces)

-- 1/4 packed cup flat leaf parsley roughly chopped
+- ¼ cup flat leaf parsley (roughly chopped)

 - Turn down the heat to low and then add the onions and bell peppers.
 Cover the pot with a lid and let the onions wilt, stirring occasionally to prevent burning.
 Remove the lid and sauté the vegetables until all the water released has evaporated and the onions start to brown.

 - Add the tomatoes, cover the pot with the lid, and simmer until the tomatoes are soft and have released a lot of liquid.